Why choose Young’s Transport to ship my car?

 We are an honest and reliable company.
 We have been in business in SW Florida since 1997 earning your business.
 We are open for you to drop by to visit Monday-Friday.
 Don’t you want to KNOW who will be handling your shipment?
 Our drivers are experienced in the auto transport industry.
 They are all subject to Federal DOT random drug screenings and medical exams.
 Drivers carry cell phones to keep in touch with our office and the clients.
 PLUS you are dealing with the owner, Dana (Young) Miller, as she works in the office every day.
 She is here to assist you.
 Most of our business comes from our many satisfied customers referring us to their friends, family and neighbors.

-Is There Such A Thing As Paying Extra For a Lower Insurance Deductible or for Extra Insurance?
+Is There Such A Thing As Paying Extra for Extra Insurance?

 NO WAY!
 The client will always have a ZERO DEDUCTIBLE at no additional cost during transport.
 You should never have to pay to decrease a deductible because the carrier pays the deductible in the case of a claim.
 Do not be fooled into paying extra fees for what you are entitled to.
 There is no need for “extra insurance”.
-BEWARE of any company suggesting this.
-Again these companies are usually BROKERS who do not have insurance themselves and rely on the carrier in hopes that they have insurance.
+BEWARE of any company suggesting this as they are usually BROKERS who do not have insurance themselves and rely on the carrier in hopes that they have insurance.

 How do I know if the company I am looking at is a carrier or just a broker?